nextflow-io/nextflow/docs/operator.rst

 However the ``set`` operator is more idiomatic in Nextflow scripting, since it can be used at the end of a chain of operator transformations, thus resulting in a more fluent and readable operation.

-Starting in version 23.04.0, the ``set`` operator also emits the input channel, allowing you to extract an intermediate output channel from an operator chain.

 splitCsv